 Second Adult Rebate is a different kind of financial assistance for single people who have to pay Council Tax because they are not eligible for the Single Person's Discount, as they have other adults on a low income living in the household.

 You can apply for Second Adult Rebate by completing specific sections of the Local Council Tax Support Claim Form.
-You can also get an application form from our headquarters or request a form by calling our contact centre on 01789 260991.
+You can also get an application form from our headquarters or request a form by calling on 01789 260991.

 It can be claimed by anyone who does not have a partner, but only if they do not qualify for the Council Tax Single Person's Discount because they share their home with another person who is aged 18 or older, is on a low income, and does not pay them rent.